 How Much Do Annuities Payout?

-This guide will estimate how much money you can get per month on a guaranteed basis (not a hypothetical basis) from the highest-paying annuities in 2023.
+This guide will estimate how much money you can get per month on a guaranteed basis (not theoretical) from the highest-paying annuities in 2023.

-I’ve researched 57 major annuity companies with 326 eligible products using our annuity payout calculator to determine how much money you can get every month.
+I’ve researched 57 major annuity companies with 326 eligible products using our annuity payout calculator to determine how much money you can get monthly.
 These are the best lifetime annuity rates.

 Income payments are for the rest of your life and will not run out even if your annuity runs out of money.